maximilianMairinger/slotifyCss/README.md

 # Slotify css

-Wrap all applicable selectors of an css sheet into ::slotted brackets.
+Tiny library to wrap all applicable selectors of an css sheet into ::slotted brackets.

-> Please note that Slotify css is currently under development and not yet suited for production
+## Limitations / Prerequestites

+This library is intended to be used as a on the fly compiler running on the frontend.
+Hence bundle size is of primary concern, not creating a 100% spec complient compiler nor it being particulary lenient on syntax variations.
+As such it assumes the input css to be precompiled, or at least without unnecenary spaces between css combinators (e.g.: not `div > p`) and stripped of comments.
+Additionally it carries all [caveats](https://www.npmjs.com/package/css-simple-parser/#caveats) of the used lexer `css-simple-parser` with, which are only partially solveable by precompiling.

 ## Installation